EOSIO/eos/docs/01_nodeos/02_usage/05_nodeos-implementation.md

 * The `pending block` is an in memory block containing transactions as they are processed and pushed into the block; this will/may eventually become the head block.
 If the `nodeos` instance is the producing node, the pending block is distributed to other `nodeos` instances.
 * Outside the chain state, block data is cached in RAM until it becomes final/irreversible; especifically the signed block itself.
 After the last irreversible block (LIB) catches up to the block, that block is then retrieved from the irreversible blocks log.

+### Configurable state storage

+Nodeos stores the transaction history and a current state.
+The transaction history is stored in the blocks.log file on disk.
+State, which is changed by the execution of transactions, is currently stored using chainbase.
+EOSIO 2.1 introduces configurable state storage and currently supports these backing stores:

+* Chainbase
+* RocksDB

+Chainbase is an in-memory transactional database which uses memory mapped files for persistence.
+Chainbase is built by block.one.

+RocksDB is an open source persistent key value store.
+Storing state in memory is fast, however limited by the amount of available RAM.
+RocksDB utilises low latency storage such as flash drives and high-speed disk drives to persist data and memory caches for fast data access.
+For some deployments RocksDB may be a better state store.
+See [the RocksDB website](https://rocksdb.org/) for more information.

 ## EOSIO Interfaces

 EOSIO provides a set of [services](../../) and [interfaces](https://developers.eos.io/manuals/eosio.cdt/latest/files) that enable contract developers to persist state across action, and consequently transaction, boundaries.
 Contracts may use these services and interfaces for various purposes.
 For example, `eosio.token` contract keeps balances for all users in the chain database.
 Each instance of `nodeos` keeps the database in memory, so contracts can read and write data with ease.